 - Pain Relief and Avoiding Further Injury: Give the person over-the-counter pain relievers such as ibuprofen (Advil) or acetaminophen (Tylenol) to alleviate pain and reduce inflammation.
 Encourage the person to keep the affected areas still to prevent further damage.

 - Avoid Refreezing: Once the affected areas have been warmed, ensure they stay warm.
-Refreezing causes severe damage to the tissues.
+Refreezing causes severe damage to the body tissues.

 - Prevent Hypothermia: While dealing with frostbite, watch out for signs of hypothermia, a potentially life-threatening condition caused by prolonged exposure to cold.